Google Tag Manager

 7. Click Save.

-It may take up to 48 hours for the first traffic events to appear in Google Analytics if the account is new.
+You should now see traffic reports on your Google Analytics account.
+Please note: If the account is new, it may take up to 48 hours for the first traffic events to appear in Google Analytics.

 Iframes

-If you are using Google Tag Manager with iframes, please ensure your CSP restrictions allow adding iframes from other domains.
+If you are using the Google Tag Manager with iframes, please ensure your CSP restrictions allow adding iframes from other domains.
 If allowed, the Google Tag Manager will generate an iframe to perform the tracking on your site.

 If you don't want to relax CSP rules, please add the following cross domain frames: